devontyr/PuzzleSolver/README.md

 Upon processing, a new **QGraphicsView** will open, displaying each puzzle piece as an independent, movable, and rotatable element.
 This interactive view allows you to freely manipulate the pieces to solve the puzzle.

+### Solving the Puzzel
+Once processed, the solve button can be used to run the solving algorithm on the collection of pieces, finding the most likely combinatino of pieces that

 ### Resetting the Application
 At any point, the **Reset** button can be clicked to return the application to its initial state, as if it had just been opened.
 This clears all loaded images and resets the interface.